 There is no requirement for a partnership to have a minimum initial capital.
-In a general partnership, all partners are jointly and severally unlimited liability for the obligation of the partnership.
-In Limited partnership, at least one partner (general partner) bears unlimited liability for the obligation of the partnership, and the liability of at least one member (limited partner) is restricted to the value of entity.
-Partnerships are governed by partners.
+In a general partnership, all partners have joint and several unlimited liability for the debts of the partnership.
+In a limited partnership, at least one partner (general partner) bears unlimited liability for the debts of the partnership, and the liability of at least one member (limited partner) is restricted to the value of his capital contribution.
+Partnerships are governed by their partners.